Petergeist

-Plot summary
+Plot

 After Joe builds a home theater system, Peter decides to build a multiplex in his backyard out of spite.
 While digging, Peter finds the skull of a Native American buried in the backyard.
 Peter names it Chief Diamond Phillips.
 Brian frequently urges him to return the skull to its resting place, but Peter treats it as a novelty (playing with it, urinating in it, wearing it as an athletic cup, etc.).

 That night the Griffins start experiencing strange paranormal activity: Stewie talks to the TV static, the chairs and refrigerator stack themselves upside down on the kitchen table, Peter rips at the flesh on his face until he uncovers Hank Hill's face, and Chris gets scared by the McDonald's clown, Ronald McDonald and he then gets attacked by an evil tree before being saved by Herbert.
 Lois is in denial of the events until Stewie gets sucked into his closet and disappears.

 To find Stewie, the Griffins hire a spiritual medium (Bruce the Performance Artist in one of his many jobs) to contact the other side, and learn that the entrance to the spirit world is Stewie's closet, while the exit is "Meg's ass".
 Unable to wait for Stewie to come out of the closet (he is obviously reluctant to exit from Meg's rear end), Lois enters the portal and rescues Stewie.
 The enraged spirits emerge and ravage the Griffin house, sucking it into their world.
 As the Griffins drive off, Peter dumps the Native American skull in a garbage can.

 Now homeless, Peter and Lois try to find a way to get their house back, and learn the Native American skull has to be put back in its resting place.
 After searching through the city dump, a garbage man tells them that the skull would be in the human remains bin, but it was cleaned out by Carrot Top for things to use as props.
-They go to Carrot Top's mansion and, after a chase through a hall of mirrors, they retrieve the skull and rebury it, thereby getting back their house and returning life to normal.
+They go to Carrot Top's mansion and, after a chase through a hall of mirrors, they retrieve the skull and rebury it, thereby getting back their house and returning to normal life.
 At the end, Lois takes the TV and moves it outside the front door but Peter comes out, retrieves it and puts Meg outside instead.